 Forming and nurturing relationships outside the formal structures is a new key competence for mangers and leaders, and for that matter, all employees.
 It’s not new, but the emphasis and the weight is.

 But, in the last few years, we have gone a long way from seeing this intuitively and as an anecdote, to making it part of the leadership of the organization.
 It’s of course at the core of what is called ‘distributed leadership’.
 And it’s an engine far more powerful than the hierarchical one when it comes to shaping cultures, diffusing unwritten rules, copying and spreading behaviours, creating new norms, sharing and establishing new ideas.

 In the formal organization, you would not survive if you did not know the teams you have, their composition, their leaders, their goals etc. If you don’t have an equivalent for the informal organization (influencers, hyper-connected people, activists, mavericks, positive deviants, advocates, ‘who influences whom’ outside hierarchies– these are not the same, by the way), then you are missing at least three quarters of the game.

-If you feel that you are a bit behind in all these, or that it is all very well conceptually, but not sure what to do about, well, the world is in front of you.
-I am pretty sure that if you start with a simple homework, you’ll dig and dig deeper.
+If you feel that you are a bit behind in all these, or that it is all very well conceptually, but not sure what to do about it, well, the world is in front of you.
+I am pretty sure that if you start with some simple homework, you’ll dig and dig deeper.
 From first gear to fifth or sixth, it is all doable.

 Start of course by reading about SNA (Social Network Analysis) and then explore possibilities.
-We at Viral Change™, do work with a particular peer-to-peer network of highly connected people.
+We at The Chalfont Project undertake work with a particular peer-to-peer network of highly connected people through our Viral Change™ programme.
 There are other peer-to-peer networks that are formed more in the traditional way of ‘communities of practices’.